How long can shrimp go without food?

 • Clean the filter and replace any worn-out parts.

-• If necessary, Test water parameters: Test the water for ammonia, nitrite, nitrateOpens in a new tab., pH, and other essential parameters to ensure they are within the appropriate range for your shrimp and other inhabitants.
+• If necessary, Test water parameters: Test the water for ammonia, nitrite, nitrate, pH, and other essential parameters to ensure they are within the appropriate range for your shrimp and other inhabitants.

-• Automate lighting: Set up a timer for your aquarium lights to maintain a consistent day-night cycle, which is essential for both shrimp and plants.
+• Automate lighting: Set up a timer for your aquarium lightsOpens in a new tab. to maintain a consistent day-night cycle, which is essential for both shrimp and plants.
 (I have my lights on for 12 hours a day)

 • Install an automatic feeder: If you will be away for an extended period, consider using an automatic feeder to dispense food at regular intervals.
 Make sure to test the feeder before leaving to ensure it functions properly.